7 Roaring Twenties

 Clarence Darrow (left) and William Jennings Bryan (right), ca. 1925 Dayton, Tennessee

 The Scopes trial pitted reason and modernity against faith and tradition, going straight to the heart of the rural-urban split in 1920s America.
 In a rare case where the defense cross-examined a counsel for the prosecution, Darrow grilled Bryan on the Bible, his supposed area of expertise.
-While Darrow was reared on the “Great Agnostic” Robert G. Ingersoll in his youth (Chapter 1), his superior Biblical knowledge allowed him to argue circles around the aging Bryan, who thought evolutionary theory opened the door for a ruthless, survival-of-the-fittest, capitalist society.
-As we saw in Chapter 3, by the Gilded Age, Darwin had been hijacked by Social Darwinists to justify class warfare, so Bryan’s fears weren’t unwarranted.
-Not all Creationists are the same.
+While Darrow was reared on the “Great Agnostic” Robert G. Ingersoll in his youth (Chapter 1), his superior Biblical knowledge allowed him to argue circles around the aging Christian Bryan, who thought that evolutionary theory opened the door for a ruthless, survival-of-the-fittest, capitalist society.
+As we saw in Chapter 3, by the Gilded Age, Darwin had been hijacked by Social Darwinists to justify class warfare and harsh working conditions, so Bryan’s fears weren’t unwarranted.
+Not all Biblical Creationists are the same.
 Bryan was a “day-age” creationist insofar as he saw each of the seven days in the Genesis creation story as representing a long geological epoch, but he thought evolution constituted a slippery slope to atheism (right).
 Sadly, after several days arguing the high-profile case in the stifling heat of the crowded courtroom and then outdoors, the humiliated Bryan died in his sleep five days later.
 A few tourist dollars came in with a carnival atmosphere and even caged monkeys but, for the most part, the city planners’ gambit was a bust.

 At least Bryan and Tennessee won the case, though their State Supreme Court later acquitted Scopes.
 It was Pyrrhic victory for Fundamentalists since Darrow had cornered Bryan into admitting that he didn’t take everything in the Bible literally, but the case still galvanized their effort to keep evolution illegal in public schools up until the 1968 Epperson v.
 Arkansas Supreme Court case.
 Texas outlawed evolution in its public schools shortly after the Scopes case, spearheaded by Ma Ferguson.
 The debate continues today in the form of evolution/natural selection versus intelligent design or fine-tuned universe, “equal time,” and “teach the controversy” debates, with evolution’s inclusion in public school curriculums motivating many parents to home-school their children or send them to private schools.
 As for Dayton, Tennessee, they continue to cash in on “evo-tourism” dollars by hosting an annual Scopes Trial Play & Festival, vindicating the town fathers’ original strategy.